ArtexJay/Obsidian-CyberGlow/README.md

 - File Exporer Note Count
 - Language Tool Integration
 - and more
+- If a pluging doesn't look right with this theme let me know.

 ### What to Expect

 The theme contains lots of improvements over the base theme as well as unique, accessible or pleasing features:
 - Completely consistent and unique design style and in dark/light mode compared to majority of themes
- - First theme with theme wide Accent color support for majority of the theme
+- first to adopt theme wide Accent color support for majority of the theme
-- Superior stacked tabs compatibility with Custom background support
+- first with improved stacked tabs compatibility for Custom background support
 - Support with Style Settings
   - Custom Background with opacity, brightness, bluryness controls
+    - Improved opacity controls compared to other themes no weird gaps not being properly filled in.
   - Custom Stacked tabs width control
   - Bigger and custom checkboxes for easier viewing
+  - First with Custom Left Sidebar toggle in Hidden Window Frame
 ```
 - [x] checkmark
 - [?] ? for question